 In addition, unlike the ROC Statute for Upgrading Industries, the Statute for Industrial Innovation no longer provides companies deemed to be operating in important or strategic industries any tax exemption for income attributable to expanded production capacity or newly developed technologies.
-Pursuant to the ROC Statute for Upgrading Industries, beginning January 1, 2014, Himax Taiwan became entitled to preferential tax treatment, for a period of five years, which will expire on December 31, 2018, and beginning January 1, 2014, Himax Semiconductor also became entitled to preferential tax treatment, for a period of five years, which will expire on December 31, 2018.
+Pursuant to the ROC Statute for Upgrading Industries, beginning January 1, 2014, Himax Taiwan and Himax Semiconductor became entitled to preferential tax treatment, for a period of five years, which will expire on December 31, 2018.
 As a result of these preferential tax treatments, income attributable to certain of our expanded production capacity or newly developed technologies has been tax exempt for the relevant periods.
-The effect of such tax exemption under the ROC Statute for Upgrading Industries was an increase on net income and basic and diluted earnings per share attributable to our stockholders of \$2.8 million, \$0.01 and \$0.01, respectively, for the year ended December 31, 2014, \$1.8 million, \$0.01 and \$0.01, respectively, for the year ended December 31, 2016.
+The effect of such tax exemption under the ROC Statute for Upgrading Industries was an increase on net income and basic and diluted earnings per share attributable to our stockholders of \$1.8 million, \$0.01 and \$0.01, respectively, for the year ended December 31, 2015, \$3.9 million, \$0.01 and \$0.01, respectively, for the year ended December 31, 2016, and \$0.5 million, \$0.002 and \$0.002, respectively, for the year ended December 31, 2017.
 While the ROC Statute for Upgrading Industries expired at the end of 2009, under a grandfather clause we have continued to enjoy the five-year tax holiday since the relevant investment plans were approved by the ROC tax authority before the expiration of the Statute.